An $\mathfrak{sl}_2$ action on link homology of T(2,k) torus links: Introduction

 \section{Introduction}

-In 1984, Vaughan Jones discovered the Jones polynomial, an invariant of oriented links which lands in \(\Z[q,q^{-1}]\) based on the representation theory of \(\mathcal{U}_q(\mathfrak{sl}_2)\).
-One advantage of this invariant is that it admits a combinatorial definition called the Kauffman bracket which determines a Laurent polynomial based on skein relations.
-Later, Khovanov \cite{khovanov-homology} defined a categorification of the Jones polynomial: a bigraded homology theory whose Euler characteristic is the Jones polynomial.
-Khovanov's original construction involved a simple combinatorial definition but had a sign ambiguity when dealing with functoriality with respect to link cobordisms.
-Many approaches were taken to resolve the functoriality issue for example by Clark, Morrison, Walker \cite{cmw} or more recently by Sano \cite{sano}.
-We are especially interested in the approaches that employ foams \cite{blanchet} \cite{caprau} \cite{beliakova}.
-Further work by Khovanov and Rozansky \cite{kr-matrix} gave rise to a homology theory which categorifies the \(\mathcal{U}_q(\mathfrak{sl}_n)\) polynomial, but was defined using matrix factorization which made computations difficult compared to the original combinatorial one.
-These issues were overcome by the work of Robert and Wagner \cite{rw-evaluation} who developed an explicit foam evaluation formula which can be used to redefine Khovanov-Rozansky homology in a manner similar to Khovanov's original construction.
+In 1984, Vaughan Jones discovered the Jones polynomial, an integral Laurent polynomial-valued invariant of oriented links that admits a combinatorial definition via the Kauffman bracket \cite{Jones_1985, Kauffman_1987}.
+In 2000, Mikhail Khovanov defined a categorification of the Jones polynomial: a bigraded homology theory whose Euler characteristic is the Jones polynomial \cite{khovanov-homology}.
+Khovanov's original construction involved a simple combinatorial definition which was shown to be functorial with respect to link cobordisms by several authors \cite{cmw, sano, blanchet, caprau, beliakova}.
+Further work by Khovanov and Rozansky gave rise to a homology theory which categorifies the \(\mathcal{U}_q(\mathfrak{sl}_N)\)-polynomial using matrix factorizations \cite{kr-matrix}.
+The work of Robert and Wagner provided an explicit evaluation formula which can be used to construct Khovanov--Rozansky homology with webs and foams in a combinatorial manner similar to Khovanov's original construction \cite{rw-evaluation}.

-In order to understand the structure of the homology theory, Khovanov and Rozansky found the structure of an action by the positive half of a Witt algebra on HOMFLYPT homology \cite{kr-witt}.
-Following this work, Qi, Robert, Sussan, and Wagner found that the action of the Witt algebra can be extended to an action on the foams which are used in the combinatorial definition \cite{qrsw-foams}.
-When restricted to a copy of \(\mathfrak{sl}_2\) within the Witt algebra, it produces an action at the level of link homology \cite{qrsw-homology}.
-In this paper, we determine the explicit structure of the homology of \((2,k)\)-torus links as representations of \(\mathfrak{sl}_2\).
-Sections 2-4 review webs, foams, link homology and the action of \(\mathfrak{sl}_2\).
-Section 5 shows the computation of \(H^*(T_{2,k})\) in the \(\mathfrak{sl}_2\)-equivariant setting.
-Section 6 determines the structure of the representation.
+In order to understand the structure of the homology theory, Khovanov and Rozansky found an action of the positive half of the Witt algebra on HOMFLYPT homology \cite{kr-witt}.
+Following this work, Qi, Robert, Sussan, and Wagner found that the Witt algebra acts on foams and a copy of \(\mathfrak{sl}_2\) contained in the Witt algebra acts on link homology \cite{qrsw-foams, qrsw-homology}.
+In this paper, we determine the structure of \(H^*(T_{2,k})\), the homology of a \((2,k)\)-torus link, as a representation of \(\mathfrak{sl}_2\).
+Sections \ref{webs-foams}, \ref{action}, and \ref{link-homology} review webs, foams, the action of \(\mathfrak{sl}_2\), and link homology following \cite{qrsw-homology}.
+Section \ref{homology-computation} contains the computation of the complex \(C^*(T_{2,k})\) in the \(\mathfrak{sl}_2\)-equivariant setting.
+In section \ref{sl2-computation}, the homology \(H^*(T_{2,k})\) is decomposed as an \(\slt\)-representation into indecomposables.